afonasev/flake8-return/README.md

 * skip functions that consist only `return None`
 * fix false positive when last return inner with statement
 * add unnecessary assign error
+* add support tuple in assign or return expressions

 ### 0.2.0 - 2019.02.21